-Address: I feel slightly open (yes open not closed) with my torso, where my club feels left sided (pointing to the lead side of my body).
+Address: I feel slightly open (yes open not closed) with my torso, where my club feels left-sided (pointing to the lead side of my body).
 I feel tilted away from the target with my upper body but not too tilted.
 My legs are straight but not locked.
 My weight is stable and 50/50 between my feet.
-My body feels engaged and ready to move where my lead arm is more engaged than the trail arm.
+My body feels engaged and ready to move where my lead arm is more engaged than the trailing arm.
 My trail arm feels relaxed and ready to relax and fold into the backswing.

 First Move: I believe the first move in the backswing is critically important to the swing because it sets the pace of the swing.
 The first move is where everything moves together at the same pace.
 I feel this starting at my lead shoulder and arm.

 I feel that as everything moves into the backswing I am bracing the rotation of my body against the trial knee.

 Move to the Top: As the club moves into the backswing the trail arm folds.
 The folding of the trailing arm feels like an upward movement of the hands and club.
 The backswing feels like two moves, the first move IN and the second move UP.

 When the club reaches the top of the backswing, I feel braced into my trail leg inside my foot.
 My lower body feels slightly rotated and solid.
 My shoulders are turned but not overturned.

 Transition into the lead knee: The first move into the downswing feels as though my hips are moving my weight into my lead knee toward my rotated foot big toe.
 It doesn’t bend much but rather stops firmly into a braced position.